jkroso/result-stream/Readme.md

 ### Stream.range(low, [high])

   create a stream of numbers from `low` to `high`.
-If `high` is ommited then the stream will be Infinite
+If `high` is omitted then the stream will be Infinite

 ### Stream.equals